Home Safety

 When to Get a Professional Assessment

-A home safety assessment by a registered nurse or occupational therapist can identify hazards you may have missed and provide personalized recommendations.
+A thorough walkthrough of the home can identify hazards before they become problems.
 This is especially valuable after a fall, after a hospitalization, or when you notice changes in balance or mobility.

 Need Personalized Guidance?

-Angela is a registered nurse with years of home care experience.
-She can assess your loved one's situation and create a care plan tailored to their needs.
+Angela is a licensed RN and founder of VivaPath with years of home care experience.
+She can help assess your loved one's situation and create a care plan tailored to their needs.

 Request a Free Consultation